stephane46/MEMOPYK-V4/replit.md

 # MEMOPYK - Replit Project Documentation

 ## Overview
 MEMOPYK is a full-stack memory film platform that transforms personal photos and videos into cinematic memory films.
 Its core purpose is to provide a seamless and intuitive experience for creating and managing cherished video memories.
 Key capabilities include a bilingual (French/English) content management system, a professional video lightbox, robust gallery management with reliable video streaming, language-specific upload functionality, advanced image reframing tools, and real-time preview.
-The project aims to capture a niche market for personalized, high-quality video memories with significant market potential and high ambitions.
+The project aims to capture a niche market for personalized, high-quality video memories with significant market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.